MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 > [!NOTE]
 >  Support lists can't be updated from the **Lists** page.
 Support lists can only be modified through the **Support** page.

-#### To update the contents of a Custom List in DFP:
+To update the contents of a custom list, do the following.
-1. Select the list you want to update, and click **Edit**.
+1. Select the list you want to update, and then click **Edit**.
-1. If you have the most up to date version of the list saved on your computer, open this file.
+1. If you have the most up to date version of the list saved on your computer, open the file.
 Otherwise, press **Download** and open the downloaded file.
-1. Make all edits to the file directly.
+1. Make all your edits to the file directly.
 When you are finished editing, save the file to your machine.
-1. In the DFP **Edit List** panel, click **Browse** to locate the file.
-Select the updated file from Step 3 and click **Open**.
+1. In the **Edit List** dialog, click **Browse** to locate the file.
+Select the updated file from Step 3 and then click **Open**.

-    DFP opens a preview of the file for you to review.
-Note that this preview contains a maximum of 20 rows.
+    Fraud Protection opens a preview of the file for you to review.
+The preview contains a maximum of 20 rows.

-1. To upload this file, click **Continue**.
-(To upload a different file, click Cancel and repeat Step 4).
+1. To upload the file, click **Continue**.
+To upload a different file, click **Cancel** and repeat step 4.
 1. Click **Update**.
-Note that due to caching, the list may take up to two minutes to update.
+Because of caching, it may take up to two minutes to update.

-## Manage lists
+## Delete a list

-#### To delete a list:

-1. Select the list you want to delete and click **Delete** in the command bar at the top.

-   Note that any rules which use this list will no longer work.
+To delete a list, select the list you want to delete, and then click **Delete**.
+Any rules which use this list will no longer work.

-1. To confirm you still want to delete the list from DFP, click **Delete** in the confirmation dialog.
+## Download a list

-#### To download a list:
+To download and open a list, do the following.

-- Select the list you want to download and click **Download** in the command bar at the top.

-    When the list has been downloaded, an Excel icon displays in the lower left corner of the window.
+1. Select the list you want to download, and then click **Download**.
+When the list is downloaded, a Microsoft Excel icon displays in the lower left corner of the window.

-1. Click the Excel icon on the lower left of the window to open the file.
+1. Click the **Excel** icon to open the file.

-#### To search for a list:
+## Search for a list

-- Locate the **Search** box on the upper right, and type in a keyword.

-    This will search all List names and descriptions, and filter the results accordingly.
+To search for a list, type a keywordinto the **Search** box on the upper right side of the **Lists** page.
+All list names and descriptions will be searched, and the results will be filtered accordingly.

-- To remove the filter, delete the keyword from the **Search** box, or press the **x** to the right.
+To remove the filter, delete the keyword from the **Search** box, or press the **x** to the right.